yogyagamage/algorithmic-art/glass/README.md

 ## Shattering glass or what you will

 This artwork is inspired by a bullet going through glass.
-However, after some iterations it no longer looked like shattering glass, hence the name 'Breaking glass [or what you will](https://en.wikipedia.org/wiki/Twelfth_Night)'
+However, after some iterations it no longer looked like shattering glass, hence the name 'Shattering glass [or what you will](https://en.wikipedia.org/wiki/Twelfth_Night)'

 The underlying algorithm is [Voronoi diagrams](https://en.wikipedia.org/wiki/Voronoi_diagram).